-Yesterday, version four of the Visual Studio 2005 SDK was released (as noted in this blog post, V4 VS SDK Targeting VS 2005 Released!).
+Yesterday, version four of the Visual Studio 2005 SDK was released.
 While I don't plan on developing any Visual Studio add-ins or extensions, I noticed that the SDK included SandCastle, which is a tool to build documentation based on your inline XML comments.
 If you're working with large or distant groups, it can help to compile some of your work into a readable API document, and SandCastle will do that for you.
 You'll need to go to http://www.sandcastledocs.com/ to get an automation script or GUI, since this release doesn't include any interface.

 While I was poking around Microsoft Download Center, I noticed two other interesting downloads.
 The first is the Consolas Font Pack for Microsoft Visual Studio 2005.
 This is just a new "optimized" font for programming, which will automatically install itself as the default font for VS2005.
 I think it looks pretty slick.